MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

 ### Common steps for both methods

-1. In your *requirements.txt* file, add line for the needed client libraries and save the file:
+1. In your *requirements.txt* file, add line for the needed client library package and save the file:

     ```text
     azure-storage-blob